One Hundred Sixteenth Congress of the United States of America

 Improved apprenticeship program coordination between the Department of Labor and the Department of Veterans Affairs

-Definition of registered apprenticeship program
+Registered apprenticeship program

-In this Act, the term registered apprenticeship program means an apprenticeship program registered under the Act of August 16, 1937 (50 Stat.
+The term registered apprenticeship program means an apprenticeship program registered under the Act of August 16, 1937 (50 Stat.
 664; commonly referred to as the

 National Apprenticeship Act).